cdgco/VestaWebInterface/README.md

 #### Method 1

-1. Run `bash <(curl -s -L https://git.io/vbjO7)` while inside of the desired website directory on the machine with VestaCP installed.
+1. Run the command `bash <(curl -s -L https://git.io/vbjO7)` while inside of the desired website directory on the machine with VestaCP installed.
-2. Visit the url of the web directory of the extracted release and follow the on screen directions.
+2. Visit the url of the web directory (or follow step 3 of method 3) to complete configuration.
 #### Method 2

 1. Download and extract (or clone) the latest release to a web server (Does not have to be running VestaCP).
 2. Run the command `bash <(curl -s -L https://git.io/vbjOd)` on your vesta server to install the backend files.
-3. Visit the url of the web directory of the extracted release and follow the on screen directions.
+3. Visit the url of the web directory (or follow step 3 of method 3) to complete configuration.

 #### Method 3